noobfromPitt/noobfrompitt.github.io/_posts/2020-05-28-research-nmappacketanalysis.md

 * Preflight requests:

-nmap sends a bunch of [preflight](https://developer.mozilla.org/en-US/docs/Glossary/preflight_request) requests, which uses `OPTIONS` method to check if some methods are allowed in the requests before actually using the method.
+nmap sends a bunch of [preflight](https://developer.mozilla.org/en-US/docs/Glossary/preflight_request) requests, which use `OPTIONS` method to check if some methods are allowed in the requests before actually using the method.

 ```
 OPTIONS / HTTP/1.1